hazzum/Udacity-full-stack-hosting-project/README.md

 - You should change the aws region too if you plan on using a different aws region from us-east-1
 #### 5- Edit the `apiHost` properties in `\udagram\udagram-frontend\src\environments\environment.prod.ts` and `udagram\udagram-frontend\src\environments\environment.ts` to the EB environment URL (this is inconvenient, but unfortunately there's no way of passing environment variables to S3 static websites).
 #### 6- Create a CircleCI account if you haven't already and link it to your GitHub account, then push the contents of the project to a new repository.
-#### 7- Manually add all necessary environment variables to the CircleCI project linked to the repository you just created:
+#### 7- Manually add all necessary environment variables to the CircleCI project linked to the repository you just created, from the project settings.
 Here's an example of how these environments variables are set up, the values are supplied from the previous steps:
 ```
 - POSTGRES_USERNAME=postgres